vishvAsa/kalpAntaram/mAMsa-tattva-vivekaH.md

 ### FOREWORD

 There has been a controversy from times im memorial over the alleged evils of slaughter of animale (for sacrificial purposes) and of flesh-eating from the standpoint of Hindu S'astra.
 Those who are accustomed to vegetarianism are inclined to non-violent attitude towards life (as exemplified in early Buddhism, Jainism,Sankhya, Yoga & Vaisnavism) and are fond of finding in the scriptures a general tendency in favour of their own views and interpret all the sacred texts bearing on the question in that light.
-The other party is naturally opposed to this position, affirming that there are undoubtedly passages in the S'astras which refer to slaughter not only for specific ritualistic purposes but even for food, The booklet which is herewith introduced deals with this interesting question.
+The other party is naturally opposed to this position, affirming that there are undoubtedly passages in the S'astras which refer to slaughter not only for specific ritualistic purposes but even for food,

+The booklet which is herewith introduced deals with this interesting question.
 Its interest is further enhanced by the fact that it comes from the pen of Mahāmahopadhyāya Viśvanatha Nyayapañchanana, the great Naiyāyika of Bengal, whose Bhāṣāparichchheda with Nyayasiddhāntamuktāvali has become a classical work for the study of the elements of Nyāya-S'astra.

-Viśvanatha was the son of Vidyanivāsa Bhaṭṭā- charya and the brother of Rudra Nyayavāchaspatit { and Nārāyaṇa ).
-Vidyānivāsa was the son of Ratnākara Vidyāvāchaspati, the younger brother of
+Viśvanatha was the son of Vidyanivāsa[^*] Bhaṭṭā- charya and the brother of Rudra Nyayavāchaspati[^+] (and Nārāyaṇa).

-*His full name was probably Kāšinātha Vidyānivāsa.
+[^*]: His full name was probably Kāšinātha Vidyānivāsa.
 Vide N. Vasu, Bangera Jatiya Itihasa, Vol. I, p.
 295.

-+ The same as the author of Bhramaraduta.
-He was the father of Govinda Nyayavāgisa, the protege of Rājā Rāghava of Krisnanagara, whose date is 1669 A. D.(2) the great Vasudeva Sarvabhauma, who is believed to have been the teacher of four illustrious figures of mediaeval Bengal:viz(i) S'rī Chaitanya Deva,the religi- ous reformer, (ii) Raghunatha S'iromani, the author of Tattvachintamani didhiti, the great Logician who paved the way in a sense for the study of Nyayaśāstra in Bengal, (iii) Raghunandana, the author of the 28 Smrti Tattvas, who is still regarded as the highest authority in all matters connected with social, domestic & ritualistic law in Bengal and (iv) the great Tantrist Kṛṣṇānanda Agamavagīśa, whose Tantrasara is still the one guide book for the performance of Tantric ceremonies in Bengal.
+[^+]: The same as the author of Bhramaraduta.
+He was the father of Govinda Nyayavāgisa, the protege of Rājā Rāghava of Krisnanagara, whose date is 1669 A. D.(2)

+Vidyānivāsa was the son of Ratnākara Vidyāvāchaspati, the younger brother of the great Vasudeva Sarvabhauma, who is believed to have been the teacher of four illustrious figures of mediaeval Bengal:viz(i) S'rī Chaitanya Deva,the religi- ous reformer, (ii) Raghunatha S'iromani, the author of Tattvachintamani didhiti, the great Logician who paved the way in a sense for the study of Nyayaśāstra in Bengal, (iii) Raghunandana, the author of the 28 Smrti Tattvas, who is still regarded as the highest authority in all matters connected with social, domestic & ritualistic law in Bengal and (iv) the great Tantrist Kṛṣṇānanda Agamavagīśa, whose Tantrasara is still the one guide book for the performance of Tantric ceremonies in Bengal.

 The date of Viśvanatha is known for certain.
-His gloss on the Nyaya sutras was composed at Brindavan in S'aka1556(Taryfafu=1634A,D.).*Mm.Haraprasada S'astri has shown that the Danakhaṇḍa of his father Vidyanivasa was composed in S'aka 1510(-1588A,D,).
-It is said that Viśvanatha was one of the pandits who presented addresses to Sarvavidyānidhāna Kavindrā- charya Sarasvati on his return from Delhi after the successful agitation for the abolition of pilgrim taxes at
+His gloss on the Nyaya sutras was composed at Brindavan in S'aka1556(Taryfafu=1634A,D.).[^*] Mm.Haraprasada S'astri has shown that the Danakhaṇḍa of his father Vidyanivasa was composed in S'aka 1510(-1588A,D,).
+It is said that Viśvanatha was one of the pandits who presented addresses to Sarvavidyānidhāna Kavindrā- charya Sarasvati on his return from Delhi after the successful agitation for the abolition of pilgrim taxes at Benares.

-*Mm.
-Rajendra chandra S'astri is inclined ( Bengali Translation of Bhāṣa parichchheda and Nyāyasiddhāntamuktāvalī, Introduction, pp.1-5) to place Viśvanatha much earlier and says that in the work of the Ghatakas there is mention of a Viśvanatha whose genealogy is given below:-
-Bhaṭṭa Nārāyaṇa ( of S'andilya Gotra )
-Kamadeva Vidyānivāsa ( 12th in descent)
+[^*Mm]: Rajendra chandra S'astri is inclined ( Bengali Translation of Bhāṣa parichchheda and Nyāyasiddhāntamuktāvalī, Introduction, pp.1-5) to place Viśvanatha much earlier and says that in the work of the Ghatakas there is mention of a Viśvanatha whose genealogy is given below:-  Bhaṭṭa Nārāyaṇa (of S'andilya Gotra), Kamadeva Vidyānivāsa ( 12th in descent)
-Viśvanatha Nyāyapanchānana Kṛṣṇanatha Harinatha Somanatha Rājīva ( childless ) ( 8 )
+Viśvanatha Nyāyapanchānana Kṛṣṇanatha Harinatha Somanatha Rājīva (childless)
-Benares.

 The date of Kavindracharya, who was a contemporary of the Moghul Emperor Shah Jehan (1627-1658 A. D.), is well known.
-Viśvanātha may therefore be assigned to the middle of the 17th century A, D, Viśvanatha was the author of the following works:-
+Viśvanātha may therefore be assigned to the middle of the 17th century A, D.

+Viśvanatha was the author of the following works:-

-1) Bhāṣāparichchheda, in kārikās & its Com- mentary, Nyāyasiddhāntamuktāvalī.
+(1) Bhāṣāparichchheda, in kārikās & its Com- mentary, Nyāyasiddhāntamuktāvalī.
 It is a work on Vaiseṣika or rather the combined system of Nyāya and Vaiseṣika.
 (2) Nyāyasūtra Vṛtti.
 It is the most popular gloss on the Sutras of
 Gotama.
-(3.)
-Piñgala prakāśa (Com, on Prākṛta Pingala).
+(3) Piñgala prakāśa (Com, on Prākṛta Pingala).
-(+)
-4 ) Subarthatattvāloka.
+(4) Subarthatattvāloka.
-5 ) Nyāyatantrabodhini.
+(5) Nyāyatantrabodhini.
-( 6 ) Mäṁsatattvaviveka,
+(6) Mäṁsatattvaviveka.

 The present edition of Mamsatattvaviveka is based on a single Ms. of the work (fols 1-13,9 lines per page, 36 letters per line, 10.4" x 4'-2′′) in fair Devanāgarī script.
 It was once in possession of one Bāpu Āchārya alias Rāmakṛṣṇa Acharya of Benares and has been recently acquired for the Government Sanskrit Library,

 Sarasvati Bhavana, Benares.